GK-Hynes/Reference-VS-Copy/README.md

 ### Strings, Numbers, and Booleans

-When dealing with strings, numbers and Boolean, if you assign them to a variable, set another variable to equal it, and then change the original, the second variable will not be updated.
+When dealing with strings, numbers and Booleans, if you assign them to a variable, set another variable to equal it, and then change the original, the second variable will not be updated.

 ```js
 let age = 100;